DeograciousAggrey/GameStore/README.md

  }
 ```

-## Some Images of the ZkArcade Application
+## Images of the ZkArcade Application

 ### Initial page